 “Okay.
 I’ll be back later,” he promised, and stepped out.

 I tuned out of the conversation right away and turned to stare at the TV, again not actually seeing it.
+But her words had already stirred something in me.

 A bar for us… A gay bar…

-Suddenly, I remembered standing outside this very place, staring at the flag, wanting to burn it down.
+Suddenly, I remembered standing outside this very place, staring at the flag, wanting to burn it.
 Not just the flag, the whole bar.
 I hadn’t forgotten the rage I felt the day I saw it for the first time.
 And now its owner was the sole reason I was still alive.

 But if I hadn’t met Cole, would things be different?
 If this bar didn’t exist, would I have tried to kill myself?

 No?
 No. I’d still be living that empty life.
 Work.
 Working out.
 TV.
 Sleep.
+I’d still live that empty life with nothing or no one disturbing me or the balance I’d built for myself.

 Maybe because he was something miraculous…

 I spent a while in my memories, mostly thinking of him and all the things he’d made me feel.
 I wasn’t aware of the fact that things quieted down in the bar, not until I heard quiet humming.
-I turned to look out the door again and saw Cole arranging the cabinets.
+I turned to look out the door and saw Cole arranging the cabinets.
 I watched him for a while, but when someone passed by the counter, I turned to look away.

 I wished it was Friday already.